Heroin Addiction Treatment

 Heroin is often abused by smoking it, shooting it up through injection, or snorting it after being crushed into powdered form.
 Each of these techniques takes effect on the body at varying speeds.
 For example, injecting heroin directly into the bloodstream produces the most potent effects at the quickest rate, whereas the method of snorting takes slightly longer to deliver the full extent of the high.
-Many heroin users opt for smoking or snorting as their preferred method of administration, as the risk of contracting blood-born illnesses such as HIV/AIDS can be avoided through these route.
+Many heroin users opt for smoking or snorting as their preferred method of administration, as the risk of contracting blood-borne illnesses such as HIV/AIDS can be avoided through these routes.
 Conversely, overdose and death are still two very real threats linked to all three methods of abuse.

 Heroin is an analgesic drug formulated from morphine.
 Heroin is very addictive and gives the abuser an artificial sense of euphoria.
 Heroin does more harm than good to our bodies, while producing:

 Heroin abuse often leads to many health problems and complications, some of which can turn a user’s life completely upside down in a short period of time.
 While it may seem like a quick escape from reality for some, Heroin can actually have lasting physical effects on the body, such as: